JS-GodMode/forkify-walkthrough/README.md

 ## Features

-### Version 2.4 Updates
+### Version 2.5 Updates

-1.  **Search Functionality**
+1.  **Pagination**:

-    - Users can search recipes by keyword, with results fetched from the API.
-    - A loading spinner provides feedback during load times, and clear error messages notify users when searches don't return results.
+    - Pagination limits results to **10 recipes per page** by default, providing a better user experience by making it easier to navigate and view recipes.
+    - Pagination settings are configurable in `config.js`, making adjustments easy for specific needs.

-2.  **Enhanced User Feedback**
+2.  **Enhanced Modularity with MVC**:

-    - Error and success messages provide real-time responses, improving user experience.

-3.  **File Structure Improvements**

-    - A `View.js` parent file organizes common view functionalities, enhancing code modularity and maintainability.
+    - Forkify maintains a modular architecture through the Model-View-Controller (MVC) pattern.
+    - The codebase is structured to support scalability, allowing for easy updates and additions.

 ### Previous Versions Highlights

-- **MVC Architecture**: Modular architecture based on the Model-View-Controller pattern.
+- **MVC Architecture Implementation**: Improved code structure with a clear separation of concerns, supporting flexible expansion.
-- **Publisher-Subscriber Pattern**: Supports loose coupling and clear data flow within the MVC framework.
+- **Publisher-Subscriber Pattern**: Enhances modularity and data flow within the MVC framework.
 - **Helper and Config Files**: Centralized utility functions and configuration settings for easy maintenance.

 ## Technologies Used